 About the Hope Grows Garden Program

-The Hope Grows Garden sponsored by the Southeastern Produce Council seeks to utilize the healing effects of gardening and horticulture therapy to promote healing.
+The Hope Grows Garden sponsored by the Southeast Produce Council seeks to utilize the healing effects of gardening and horticulture therapy to promote healing.
 The garden includes a number of fruit bushes, flowers, and produce which provide opportunities to cultivate growth.

 Hope Grows Here